hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 To enable MemorySanitizer, compile and link your program with `-fsanitize=memory` option.
 To get a reasonable performance add `-O1` or higher, and to get nicer stack traces in error messages add `-fno-omit-frame-pointer`.
 Besides that, you should also use `-g` to produce more meaningful output.
 Note that the runtime behavior can be influenced by the `MSAN_OPTIONS` environment variable.

-For example, the following code contains an *use of uninitialized value* error that should be detected by this sanitizer, using the commands below to compile and link with the Clang compiler:
+For example, the following code contains an *use of uninitialized value* error that should be detected by this sanitizer:

 ```c++
 // msan_example.cpp